Skip to content

 Learning Communities

-All students are required to take a Learning Community, as it is an integral part of your first-year experience.
-Your Learning Community is a "cluster" of two courses that focus on a broader societal theme.
-Through this approach to learning, you'll examine a complex topic from multiple perspectives and discover connections between various disciplines.
-Since class sizes are designed for collaboration and you are in both courses with the same peers, you will learn cooperatively and develop close relationships with other students and faculty which will help make a smooth transition to college life.
+All students take a Learning Community as an integral part of the first-year experience.
+Your Learning Community is a pair of courses linked by a broad theme.
+Through this approach to learning, you’ll examine a complex topic from multiple perspectives and discover connections between various disciplines.
+Since class sizes are designed for collaboration, and you are in both courses with the same peers, you will learn cooperatively and develop relationships with other students and faculty.
+This eases the transition to university-level college learning.

-Note: You will most likely be placed in a Learning Community that is NOT in your major.
-Given the common learning goals and outcomes, all Learning Community courses meet graduation requirements and are appropriate for all students regardless of major.
+Note: Learning Communities are not associated with your major.
+Given the common learning outcomes, all Learning Community courses meet graduation requirements and are appropriate for all students regardless of major and incoming transferrable credit.

 Major Courses